dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 &nbsp;

 Response will contain a `oneof` field that contains either:
+- `StreamOrderbookUpdate`
+	- Contains one or more `OffChainUpdateV1` orderbook updates (Add/Remove/Update)
-- an `OffChainUpdateV1` orderbook update (Add/Remove/Update), whether the updates are coming from a snapshot
+	- boolean field indicating if the updates are coming from a snapshot or not.
+- `StreamOrderbookFill`
-- a `ClobMatch` object describing a fill (order or liquidation), with full order information and order fill amounts
+	- Contains a singular `ClobMatch` object describing a fill (order or liquidation).
+		- Represents one taker order matched with 1 or more maker orders.
+		- Matched quantums are provided for each pair in the match.
+	- `orders` field contains full order information at time of matching.
+Contains all maker and taker orders involved in the `ClobMatch` object.
+		- Prices within a Match are matched at the maker order price.
+	- `fill_amounts` contains the absolute, total filled quantums of each order as stored in state.
+		- fill_amounts should be zipped together with the `orders` field.
+Both arrays should have the same length.

 as well as some debugging metadata about `block_height` and `exec_mode`.
 It is not advised to write business logic around this metadata.